FIRNS - The Facility for Investment ready Nature in Scotland

 Leveraging responsible private investment will be vital and Scotland will need to position itself accordingly in order to trade in nascent, but rapidly growing, natural capital markets.

-Delivered by NatureScot in collaboration with The Scottish Government and in partnership with the National Lottery Heritage Fund, FIRNS will provide grant support alongside a “gateway phase” of activities that engages with project developers and helps them develop an understanding of how to work with/in emerging environmental markets and how to attract investment.
+Delivered by NatureScot in collaboration with The Scottish Government and in partnership with the National Lottery Heritage Fund.
 FIRNS will help selected projects to bridge the gap between the conceptual idea and the investment ready proposition capable of attracting private capital and finance.

 FIRNS will support the development of natural capital markets in two broad ways.
 Firstly, by creating a pipeline of investible projects that is ready to meet demand from responsible buyers and investors in values-led, high-integrity natural capital-based markets.
 FIRNS grants will help pay for the costs of the development of business and governance models for nature-based projects seeking to attract buyers and investors.